csmate79/beugro/README.md

 ## Development server

-Run `npm install` and `ng serve` for a dev server.
+Run `npm install`, `ng serve` for a dev server and run `json-server --watch db.json` for the backend server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## How can you Login into the application